Sugunapriyadharshini Sundararama

 DOCTORAL CANDIDATE

-Eileen graduated with a first class honours Undergraduate degree in Biotechnology from NUI Galway in 2018.
-She graduated with a Masters in Immunology from Trininty College Dublin in 2019.
-She is currently carrying out a PhD under the supervision of Dr Aideen Ryan and Prof Abhay Pandit.
-This project is funded by lifETIME CDT and focuses on developing a 3D model of colorectal cancer and its tumour microenvironment in order to closely mimic different aspects of colorectal cancer in an in-vitro model.
+Eileen graduated with a first class honours Undergraduate degree in Biotechnology from University of Galway in 2018.
+She graduated with a M.Sc. in Immunology from Trininty College Dublin in 2019.
+She is currently carrying out a PhD under the supervision of Dr. Aideen Ryan and Prof. Abhay Pandit.
+This project is funded by lifETIME CDT and focuses on developing a 3D model of colorectal cancer and it's tumour microenvironment in order to closely mimic different aspects of colorectal cancer in an in-vitro model.

 Ibrahim Erbay